 USS encourages a diversity of perspectives, values and beliefs in respect of risk management to ensure the status quo is challenged where necessary.
 USS views the reporting of risk events and near-misses as an opportunity to learn and improve business activities going forward.

-Risk management is facilitated by the production of transparent and timely risk information throughout the organisation.
-It operates on a continuous, rather than periodic, basis and is integral to strategic planning and operational delivery.
-It applies to business change and business-as-usual environments, irrespective of underlying complexity.
-USS encourages and values the acquisition of risk management skills and knowledge across all three lines of defence and provides sufficient resources to ensure its: - People are adequately supported in their risk management responsibilities; - People are clear about the risks they are taking or avoiding; and - Risks are managed within risk appetite.
+USS encourages and values the acquisition of risk management skills and knowledge across all three lines of defence and provides sufficient resources to ensure its:

+- People are adequately supported in their risk management responsibilities; - People are clear about the risks they are taking or avoiding; and - Risks are managed within risk appetite.

 This includes providing appropriate resourcing for its risk management and oversight functions that is proportionate to the risks USS takes or avoids.

 USS promotes a work environment based on Responsibility Accountability and Fairness (RAF).
 Our commitment to high standards of conduct and self- and collective-improvement includes learning from errors or near-misses and taking action to prevent recurrence.
-The registered number of the trustee company (Universities Superannuation Scheme Ltd) at Companies House is 01167127 The reference number of the scheme (Universities Superannuation Scheme) at the Pensions Regulator is 10020100 Royal Liver Building Liverpool L3 1PY